aws-samples/aws-iot-jitp-sample-scripts/greengrass/README.md

 You can then switch to the greengrass sample script directory:

 	cd aws-iot-jitp-sample-script/greengrass

+Then you will need to install the dependencies

+	npm i -g aws-cdk
+	npm i

 The first step is to deploy the necessary provisioning resource in AWS using the AWS CDK: